 The rise of Trevor Baylis Brands

-The wide variety of Trevor Baylis inventions that appeared over the years aren’t the only thing that this inventor used to change the world.
+The wide variety of Trevor Baylis inventions that appeared over the years isn’t the only thing this inventor used to change the world.

 Baylis’s work as an activist encouraged creatives around the world to take the plunge and bring their inventions to life.